networkoptix/nx_open/vms/vms_benchmark/readme.md

 * Linux host: `ssh` and `sshpass` tools should be installed on the host in case of Linux.
 * VMS Server should be installed on the box and VMS System should be set up.
-* The box Linux user should be in sudoers and `sudo -i` should not require typing a password.
+* Two customizations on the single box is not supported.
-* The box should be in "known_hosts" on the host - `ssh <box>` should not ask for a confirmation.
+* If the box Linux user is not root, it should be in sudoers and `sudo echo Test` should not require typing a password.

 ---------------------------------------------------------------------------------------------------
 ## Usage